stephaneVercouillieBMID/slate/source/workingVersion.html.md

 You can request claims in two ways:

-  1. An entire claims category by its  `scope`  value (see the table below for the scope value to claim mappings)
+  1. Requesting Claims using Scope Values
  2. Individually, with the optional  [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter.

+ Requesting Claims using Scope Values
- The following values for **scope** allow access to predefined sets of Identity Data:
+ An entire claims category by its  `scope`  value (see the table below for the scope value to claim mappings) The following values for **scope** allow access to predefined sets of Identity Data:

 Scope  | Data| Claim
  -- | -- | --